From Relation Extraction to Knowledge Graphs Paper

-This master thesis tackles the problem of building a Knowledge Graph of concepts using Relation Extraction from texts.
-Concepts consist of short phrases made of adjective and nouns.
-The first part of the work relates to developing different models (CNN, RNN, Bi-RCNN) with the ability to classify the semantic relationship among two concepts (Relation Classification).
-We develop advanced methods such as convolutional neural networks as well as recurrent neural networks and improve them significantly by using counter examples (negative sampling as well as data augmentation).
+This master's thesis addresses the problem of constructing a Knowledge Graph of concepts using Relation Extraction from texts.
+Concepts consist of short phrases composed of adjectives and nouns.
+The first part of the work focuses on developing different models (CNN, RNN, Bi-RCNN) capable of classifying the semantic relationship between two concepts (Relation Classification).
+We employ advanced methods such as convolutional neural networks and recurrent neural networks, significantly enhancing them through the use of counterexamples (negative sampling) and data augmentation.

-The second part of this work focuses on building a dataset containing the type of relations Iprova is interested in, train our best model on it and apply it on concepts with sentences extracted from different corpora in order to build representative Knowledge Graphs from them.
-Furthermore, to increase the rate of true positives, we tune confidence thresholds for each relation to minimize the false positives while having a high precision and maximizing recall.
+The second part of this work centers around building a dataset that encompasses the types of relations Iprova is interested in.
+We train our best model on this dataset and apply it to concepts with sentences extracted from various corpora, thereby constructing representative Knowledge Graphs.
+Additionally, to increase the rate of true positives, we fine-tune confidence thresholds for each relation, minimizing false positives while achieving high precision and maximizing recall.

-The relations predicted with our models are compared with state of the art systems using the F1-Score on the SemEval-2010 Task 8 dataset and outperform all other models in the literature.
-However, Knowledge Graphs built using the concept extraction system as well as such models, cannot be used as they are for an automatic system.
-One of the reasons is that providing a rate of true positives around 80% is not enough to be considered as a high precision system.
-Moreover, we can be faced with mixture of semantic (e.g., homography) and also hypothetic relations which might be true only in specific case (e.g., does a lung contain metastases ?).
+The relations predicted by our models are compared with state-of-the-art systems using the F1-Score on the SemEval-2010 Task 8 dataset, surpassing all other models in the literature.
+However, Knowledge Graphs constructed using the concept extraction system and these models cannot be utilized as-is for an automated system.
+One reason is that achieving a true positive rate of approximately 80% falls short of being considered a high precision system.
+Furthermore, we may encounter a mixture of semantic relations (e.g., homography) and hypothetical relations that may only hold true in specific cases (e.g., does a lung contain metastases?).

-Finally, this kind of Knowledge Graph currently doesn’t exist (at least publicly) up to our knowledge.
-We bring a tool to model domains of interest providing related concepts with relations among them as well as a state of the art model for Relation Classification task of SemEval-2010 Task 8.
-Furthermore, our proposed systems can be easily improved by using pairwise ranking loss function to strengthen the ability of our models but also by inferring new relations using prior knowledge from Knowledge Graphs in order to increase the number of relations.
+Finally, to the best of our knowledge, this kind of Knowledge Graph does not currently exist in the public domain.
+We present a tool for modeling domains of interest, providing related concepts along with their relationships, as well as a state-of-the-art model for the Relation Classification task of SemEval-2010 Task 8.
+Moreover, our proposed systems can be further enhanced by utilizing a pairwise ranking loss function to strengthen the capabilities of our models.
+Additionally, we can infer new relations by leveraging prior knowledge from Knowledge Graphs, thus increasing the number of relations available.

 The thesis CONFIDENTIAL